-Analyse and compare living primates with fossils, bones, bio facts and DNA to reveal human’s closest living and extinct relatives, the evolutionary trends leading from primates to humans and what it means to be classified as Homo sapiens.
+Analyse and compare living primates to reveal humans’ closest living and extinct relatives, evolutionary trends and what it means to be classified as Homo Sapiens.

 Each program includes a 30-minute online workshop with a Zoo Teacher and a teaching guide filled with activities for your scope and sequence.
 While not a tour of the zoo, you will have direct access to your own expert Zoo Teacher and unique zoo content.

 Students will uncover human’s closest living and extinct relatives.
 They will determine the evolutionary trends leading from primates to humans using observational data and fossil analysis, anatomy and DNA.
 Students will look at biofacts, obtained from the past and present, to identify adaptations and determine the phylogeny of species.

 DNA sequence comparisons will be utilised to further investigate species relatedness and draw phylogenetic trees.
 Students will gather some evidence to support human evolution through behavioural observations and comparing with a range of primates.